kmhuads/f24_data203/hw1/hw1.md

    the way Linux works.
 In this part, you will understand folders, files and making revisions to a file.
-These files will be visible within Jupyter, which makes moving from one platform to another seemless.
+These files will be visible within Jupyter, which makes moving from one platform to another seamless.
 We will create a folder, file and make edits.

    - type `!mkdir your_folder_name` to create a folder in filesystem _in the current folder where you are_